iegomez/mosquitto-go-auth/README.md

 ### JWT

-The `jwt` backend is for auth with a JWT remote API or a local DB.
+The `jwt` backend is for auth with a JWT remote API, local DB or token validation.
 The option jwt_remote sets the nature of the plugin:

 ```
 auth_opt_jwt_remote true